adobe/generator-aio-app/generators/base-app/templates/README.md

 - `aio app run` to start your local Dev server
 - App will run on `localhost:9080` by default

 By default the UI will be served locally but actions will be deployed and served from Adobe I/O Runtime.
-To start a local serverless stack and also run your actions locally use the `aio app run --local` option.
+To run your actions locally use the `aio app dev` option.

+For more information on the difference between `aio app run` and `aio app dev`, see [here](https://developer.adobe.com/app-builder/docs/guides/development/#aio-app-dev-vs-aio-app-run)

 ## Test & Coverage